 These curd granules are cooked at 55°C for under an hour until they sink and form a single mass.
-This cheese mass is cut into two parts, wrapped in linen, then placed into molds where it takes its final shape.
+This cheese mass is cut into two parts, wrapped in linen, and then placed into molds, where it takes its final shape.

 Each wheel is stamped with a unique code to verify the origin of production.
 After a few days, the Parmigiano Reggiano wheels are placed in a water and salt immersion, where the salt enters the cheese via osmosis.
-Finally, the cheese is aged for a minimum of twelve months, though many wheels of Parmigiano Reggiano are aged upwards of twenty-four months.
-Read more about the production and grade selection of Parmigiano Reggiano here.
+Finally, the cheese is aged for at least twelve months, though many wheels of Parmigiano Reggiano are aged upwards of twenty-four months.
+Read more about the production and grade selection of Parmigiano Reggiano.

 The world-renowned Grana Padano PDO and Provolone Valpadano PDO cheeses are traditional of the whole Pianura Padana.
 Provolone Valpadano is a stretched-curd, semi-hard cheese made in Dolce (mild) and Piccante (spicy) styles.
 Slow-ripened Grana Padano production began in the Middle Ages, and this cheese is mainly used within the Piacenza region.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.